joshuarrr/jrr-xviii-ii/src/content/profile/profile.md

   I'm a Product Designer in Portland, OR.
 I design fun and easy to use websites and apps.
 And I’m nice.
 date: '2018-09-03T12:40:55-07:00'
+preview: >-
+  **At the ripe old age of about nine**, I bought my first copy of[ Dark Side of the Moon](http://darksideofthemoon.com), on cassette.
+I'd never heard of Pink Floyd, I just liked the cover: a ray of light passing through a prism, splitting into a rainbow of frequencies.
+I liked the colors.
+I studied that cover for a hours and hours, and eventually went on to study light and optics because of it.
+I became a designer because images like that one captivate me.
+  Soon afterwards, I went to London to work with the late Storm Thorgerson – the designer of that image – in London.
+I have a framed art print of the prism on my wall, and every day it reminds me of the power design has to change lives.
 ---
 **At the ripe old age of about nine**, I bought my first copy of[ Dark Side of the Moon](http://darksideofthemoon.com), on cassette.
 I'd never heard of Pink Floyd, I just liked the cover: a ray of light passing through a prism, splitting into a rainbow of frequencies.
 I liked the colors.
 I studied that cover for a hours and hours, and eventually went on to study light and optics because of it.
 I became a designer because images like that one captivate me.
 Soon afterwards, I went to London to work with the late Storm Thorgerson – the designer of that image – in London.
 I have a framed art print of the prism on my wall, and every day it reminds me of the power design has to change lives.